strongloop/strongloop.com2/_posts/2014-09-03-node-js-rest-api-openshift-redhat.md

 <img class="aligncenter size-full wp-image-19747" src="{{site.url}}/blog-assets/2014/09/Openshift_App_Detail.png" alt="Openshift_App_Detail" width="1600" height="705"  />

-Lets open a browser and type in the <app-URL>/explorer, which in our case would be <http://myapi-strongdemo.rhcloud.com/explorer>.
+Let's open a browser and type in the <app-URL>/explorer, which in our case would be <http://myapi-strongdemo.rhcloud.com/explorer>.

 Below we can see StrongLoop’s API explorer which provides an interface to visualize and test the out of box default APIs.
 As Loopback advocates and follows [Model driven development](http://strongloop.com/strongblog/node-js-api-tip-model-driven-development/), the User Model is created by default along with all the CRUD endpoints&#8230;

 <img class="aligncenter size-full wp-image-19748" src="{{site.url}}/blog-assets/2014/09/BaseApp_Explorer.png" alt="BaseApp_Explorer" width="1324" height="1448"  />

-## **Step 3: Update the Loopback API**
+## Step 3: Update the Loopback API##

 Now let’s try to update this API application by adding some custom models and API endpoints.